-The policy does not include any significant policy position changes.
-Following the review, a small number of administrative and procedural clarification changes are proposed to ensure consistency with current council process and governance arrangements.
+The revised policy does not include any significant policy position changes.
+Following the review, a small number of administrative and procedural clarification changes were proposed to ensure consistency with current council process and governance arrangements.
+The revised draft policy was reported to Council for public exhibition, and following exhibition, the revised policy is now recommended to Council for adoption.